Setting up a list of species to record against¶

 Taxon name = Banded Demoiselle

 Click the Save button.
-You will see that Indicia’s validation has detected that you also need to fill in at least the language and taxon group:
+You will see that Indicia’s validation has detected that you also need to fill in the language :

 So, fill in the following additional bits of information: